birdnet-team/birdnetTools/paper/paper.md

 # Key functionalities
-Functions in `birdnetTools` fall into three categories: data import, data exploration, and detection validation (Figure \autoref{fig:workflow}).
+Functions in `birdnetTools` fall into three categories: data import, data exploration, and detection validation (\autoref{fig:workflow}).

 1. Data import: `birdnet_combine()` integrates BirdNET outputs into R, supporting formats from the BirdNET GUI, Raven Pro, and the `birdnetR` package.